 Check what the logs say

 Click Logs in the top right of the main Tradebox UI.
 The Process log shows each task that the Tradebox data service attempts.
-Make a note of the last log line and what it indicates the data service was attempting prior to stalling; repeated failures on the same task should be raised to Tradebox Support who will investigate and raise as a bug if the behaviour is consistent and replicable.
+Make a note of the last log line and what task it shows the data service was attempting prior to stalling; repeated failures on the same task should be raised to Tradebox Support who will investigate and treat as a bug if the behaviour is consistent and repeatable.

 Make a note of the timestamp of the last line in the process log.
 Then go to the Issues tab.
-The bottom half of the screen contains the error log; problems communicating with marketplaces and accounts packages.
-Is there an Issues log line at the same timestamp (plus or minus 2 seconds) as the last line written to the process log?
+The bottom half of the screen contains the error log which tracks problems communicating with marketplaces and accounts packages.
+Is there an issues log line at the same timestamp (plus or minus 2 seconds) as the last line written to the process log?
 If so, this may also indicate a problem with a specific task.